 Extract powder is probably the easiest way to integrate Cordyceps into your diet.
 It has a mellow, slightly sweet taste so you can add it to just about any dish.
 It’s particularly good in tea, coffee, and smoothies.
 A bit of honey or ginger will go well with the Cordyceps taste.

-I recommend Micro Ingredients Cordyceps Extract Powder.
-I take it in my smoothies, and like its taste.
+We recommend Micro Ingredients Cordyceps Extract Powder.
+We take it in our smoothies and enjoy its taste.

 Freshcap Mushrooms Thrive 6 Mushroom Extract Powder is also a high-quality extract powder.
 It also contains Lion’s Mane, Chaga, Turkey Tail, Reishi, and Maitake.
 If you like to take other mushroom extracts, this may be a good deal for you.